altocodenl/tagaway/readme.md

    - Ignore deleted pictures flag.
    - Client-side hashes for fast duplicate elimination.
    - Upload video.

-- Share & manage
-   - Delete tag.
-   - Rename tag.
-   - Share/unshare with email: signup, login, or go straight if there's a session.
-   - Mark tags shared.
-   - Mark tags shared with me.
-   - If two shared tags from different users have the same name, put "@username".
-   - Authorization to see or ignore share.

 - Account & payment
    - Recover/reset password.